rocky-linux/documentation/docs/guides/contribute/mkdocs_lsyncd.md

 usermod -aG wheel youruser
 ```

-At this point, you should be able to SSH into the container with the root user or your user from your workstation and entering a password.
+You should be able to SSH into the container with the root user or your user from your workstation and enter a password.
 Ensure that you can do that before continuing.

 ## SSH for root and your user